Stay organized with collections Save and categorize content based on your preferences.

 • ATTACHMENT_NAME: the name to assign to the service attachment.

-• REJECTED_PROJECT_1 and REJECTED_PROJECT_2: the projects to reject. consumerRejectList is optional and can contain one or more projects.
+• REJECTED_PROJECT_1 and REJECTED_PROJECT_2: the project IDs or numbers of the projects to reject. consumerRejectList is optional and can contain one or more projects.

-• ACCEPTED_PROJECT_1 and ACCEPTED_PROJECT_2: the projects to accept. consumerAcceptList is optional and can contain one or more projects.
+• ACCEPTED_PROJECT_ID_1 and ACCEPTED_PROJECT_ID_2: the IDs of the parent projects of the networks that you want to accept. consumerAcceptLists is optional and can contain one or more networks.

-• LIMIT_1 and LIMIT_2: the connection limits for the projects.
-The connection limit is the number of consumer Private Service Connect endpoints that can connect to this service.
-Each accepted project must have a connection limit configured.
+• LIMIT_1 and LIMIT_2: the connection limits for the networks.
+The connection limit is the number of consumer endpoints that can connect to this service.
+Each accepted network must have a connection limit configured.

 Change the connection preference for a published service